fahimk/fahimk.github.com/_posts/2015-04-21-using-rxjava-with-mvp-to-handle-configuration-changes.md

 The main purpose of these libraries is to provide some sort of structure to your design and make it easier by having a lot of the boilerplate code already done.

 ###Mosby
 Mosby follows the Model View Presenter programming design pattern.
 Checkout Hannes' article for more specifics on how MVP is intended to work.
+Here is my interpretation of the best way to use Mosby
 ![mvp diagram]({{ site.url }}/assets/diagram.png)
+I prefer to have the Presenter to remain even when the activity gets recreated, so you can imagine the View part getting replaced on every orientation change but the presenter that makes the network calls will be the same instance.
+There are a few options to make this work (posted below), in this example I make use of a retained fragment.
 <br />
 <br />